holgern/beem/docs/tutorials.rst

   pprint(account.transfer("test1", 1, "STEEM"))

-When excecuting the script above, the output will be similar to the following:
+When executing the script above, the output will be similar to the following:

 .. code-block:: js